-Starting from 2018, this form of support is available, under conditions, also to companies running business actions in the SEZ.
+Starting from 2018, this form of support is available, under conditions, also to companies running business actions in the PIZ.

 Claims for R&D tax relief are made through the annual tax return.
-The return should be submitted by 31 March (for CIT) or 30 April (for PIT) each year.
+A tax exemption must be disclosed in the annual tax return submitted to the tax authorities (CIT-BR or PIT-BR - appendix to form CIT-8 or PIT-36).